Council communism: Continuation in small groups

-After the Nazis took power in Germany in 1933, organized council communism disappeared, although a few groups continued in the resistance to the regime.
 It continued in several small groups in the Netherlands.
 The Group of International Communists (GIC) became a coordinating center for international debates until the late 1930s.
-It published the movement's central texts, most prominently Henk Canne Meijer's "The Rise of a New Labour Movement" and Helmut Wagner's "Theses on Bolshevism".
+It published the movement's central texts, most prominently Henk Canne Meijer's "The Rise of a New Labor Movement" and Helmut Wagner's "Theses on Bolshevism".
 Council communists popped up in several other countries.
 The German emigrant Paul Mattick brought it to the United States where he published the International Council Correspondence.
 J.A.
 Dawson published the Southern Advocate of Workers' Councils in Australia and Laín Diez published council communist texts in Chile.

 The 1960s student movement led to a brief resurgence of council communism, mainly in France, Italy, and Germany.
 After the decline of the 1968 movement, it mostly disappeared again, but for a few small groups in Europe and North America.

 Theory

 While sharing a common general direction, council communists differed widely in their views on many issues.

 In contrast to reformist social democracy and to Leninism, the central argument of council communism is that democratic workers councils arising in factories and municipalities are the natural form of working class organisation and governmental power, maintaining that the working class should not rely on Leninist vanguard parties or reforms of the capitalist system to bring socialism.
-Alternatively, the party would maintain a propagandic and "minoritarian" role.
 Council communists see the mass strike and new, yet-to-emerge forms of mass action as revolutionary means to achieve a communist society.
 Where the network of worker councils would be the main vehicle for revolution, acting as the apparatus by which the dictatorship of the proletariat forms and operates.

 The government and the economy should be managed by workers' councils composed of delegates elected at workplaces and recallable at any moment.
 As such, council communists oppose authoritarian socialism.
 They also oppose the idea of a revolutionary party since council communists believe that a party-led revolution will necessarily produce a party dictatorship.

 Council communism and other types of libertarian Marxism, such as autonomism, are often viewed as being similar to anarchism due to similar criticisms of Leninist ideologies for being authoritarian and the rejection of the idea of a vanguard party.
 As such, it is referred to as anti-authoritarian and anti-Leninist Marxism.